binarygit/belongstoavi/src/_posts/2025-11-11-maybe-you-are-wasting-your-time-typing-so-much-in-the-rails-console.md

 ```

-We then need to require it in .irbrc, so that the rails console picks it up:
+We then need to require it in `./.irbrc`, so that the rails console picks it up:

 ```ruby
 require_relative "path_to_helper_script"